rishabhs-spektra/MCW-App-modernization/Hands-on lab/migrate-db.md

    ![The Migration Wizard Select source blade is displayed, with the values specified above entered into the appropriate fields.](images/01-04-2024(11).png "Migration Wizard Select source")

-1. Once the Integration Runtime (Self-hosted) node has been **registered successfully**, minimize the SQLVM rdp window.
+1. Once the Integration Runtime (Self-hosted) node has been **registered successfully**, minimize the SQLVM RDP window.

     ![](images/Microsoft_Integration_Runtime_auth.png)